aardwolfsecurityltd/SubSmash/README.md

 4. Optionally, enter the path to a custom wordlist file or leave it blank to use the default wordlist.
 5. Wait for the script to finish running.

-## Acknowledgments

-This script was inspired by a similar script created by Daniel Miessler.
-The default wordlist used in this script is also from his repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE)